 Dr Thomas Husted Kirkegaard (University of Copenhagen) 2nd February 2023, 6.30pm UK TIME.
 For Zoom link, please visit our main zoom page on the day of the talk.
 Astract The twentieth century saw numerous heated discussions between adherents of two influential music-theoretical traditions: post-Riemannian function theory and Schenkerian theory, dominating in Continental-European and Anglo-American music scholarship, […]

-TAGS 2023 (Theory and Analysis Graduate Student’s) Conference: Call for Papers
+TAGS 2023 (Theory and Analysis Graduate Student’s) Conference, Liverpool

 April 13-14, 2023, University of Liverpool The SMA’s annual Theory and Analysis Graduate Students (TAGS) Conference will be hosted by the Department of Music at University of Liverpool on Thursday 13 and Friday 14 April, 2023.
 The event provides a supportive and friendly environment in which postgraduates can gain experience in presenting their work and […]